amiabix/Miden-Zcash/README.md

     - Set `NEXT_PUBLIC_ZCASH_RPC_ENDPOINT` to your local Zcash RPC endpoint URL (default: `http://localhost:18232` for testnet, `http://localhost:8232` for mainnet).
     - For a local zcashd node, set `NEXT_PUBLIC_ZCASH_RPC_USER` and `NEXT_PUBLIC_ZCASH_RPC_PASSWORD` as configured in `~/.zcash/zcash.conf`.
     - The wallet is designed to work with a local zcashd node.
 Ensure your zcashd node is running and accessible.

-- **Download Sapling parameter files (required for proof generation):**
-  - Create the directory `miden-browser-wallet/public/params/` if it does not exist.
-  - Download `sapling-spend.params` and `sapling-output.params` from the official Zcash downloads page.
-  - Place these files in `miden-browser-wallet/public/params/` (each file is ~50MB).

 - **Start the development server:**
   - In `miden-browser-wallet/`, run `pnpm dev`.